lask79/highlightjs-treeview/README.md

 * Tabs-based indented trees
 * Hash-based indented trees

-This extenions uses by default the [material-icons-theme](https://www.npmjs.com/package/material-icon-theme) by PKief that is also used in VSCode.
+This extenions uses by default the [material-icons-theme](https://www.npmjs.com/package/material-icon-theme) by PKief that can also be used in VSCode.

 ## Features